Staatsrat/icmp_c2/README.md

 This is how you can decode these messages.

 Now it also works that the IP is not hardcoded anymore in the code.
+You can now enter it manualy at the start.

 ##
 If you are running RaspberryPi os you will have to install `sudo apt update && sudo apt install gawk` for the server.sh pogramm.